 A three-part series in which students work together as a collaborative team to create a film (narrative or documentary) or television project.
 The series is intended to allow students to apply their previously acquired skills to a project as a team and prepare them for their thesis project.
 Two lectures and one laboratory per week.
-Must be taken in sequence.
 Repeatable for credit.
-Prerequisites: FILM 131, 152, 240, 256.
+Prerequisites: FILM 158.

-FILM 346+347 4+4 W+S Screenwriting I,II
+FILM 346+347 Screenwriting I,II